A Retreat with Grace Song

-This workshop from The Urban Well is for people anchored in a Christian contemplative tradition who want to explore the insights that Buddhism offers for inner and outer peace building.
+This workshop is for people anchored in a Christian contemplative tradition who want to explore the insights that Buddhism offers for inner and outer peace building.
 Specifically, participants will explore the concepts of Wisdom and Compassion through teachings, practices and discussion.

 - Learn some of the major tenets of Buddhism.

 - Experience practices from Buddhism that help us find peace and balance.

 - Get insights from Buddhism related to personal harmony and social impact.